anirudhk-tech/Pokedex/README.md

 - **Entity extraction JSON handling**: `test_extract_entities_parse_valid_json` constructs a `fake_payload` dict with one Bulbasaur node, Grass and Poison type nodes, Pokémon‑type edges, an evolution edge to Ivysaur, and a `mentions_edges` entry linking "bulbasaur_audio" to "Charmander", then serializes it to `fake_json`.

+- **API health check**: `test_health` uses FastAPI’s `TestClient` to call the `/health` endpoint and asserts that it returns a 200 status code with the exact JSON body `{"status": "ok"}`, serving as a quick smoke test that the server is up and correctly wired.

+- **Ingestion API smoke**: `test_ingest_endpoint_smoke` monkeypatches `api.main.run_full_ingest` with a fake_ingest function that simply flips a flag in a local calls dict, then posts to `/ingest` and asserts that the response status is 200, the JSON `message` starts with `"Ingestion process"`, and that the fake ingest function was actually invoked, confirming the endpoint correctly triggers the ingestion pipeline without running the full job in tests.

+- **Graph build API smoke**: `test_process_endpoint_smoke` similarly monkeypatches `api.main.run_build_graph` with a `fake_process` function that marks `calls["process"] = True`, sends a POST request to `/process`, and asserts that the response is 200, the JSON `message` contains `"Graph built"`, and the fake function was called, verifying that the graph‑building endpoint is correctly wired to its script entrypoint while keeping tests fast and side‑effect free.

 As the RAG pipeline grows, this suite will be extended to cover embedding, retrieval, graph construction, and answer‑generation helpers so that tests evolve alongside new capabilities.